GKHPing/netflix-content-research/README.md

 ## Methodology

 - It is designed as a research-style analysis rather than a dashboard or technical demo.
-- Uses public data on Kaggle and does not represent Netflix internal data models or strategic decisions
+- Uses public data on TMDB and does not represent Netflix internal data models or strategic decisions
 - Data cleaning and feature engineering
 - Descriptive and comparative analysis across regions and time
 - Visualization-driven insight development

 ## Dataset
-Public Netflix catalog metadata sourced from Kaggle.
+Public Netflix catalog metadata sourced from TMDB API.
 Includes title type, genre, release year, country availability, and duration.

 ## Research Questions